rbdl/rbdl-toolkit/README.md

 At this point RBDL-Toolkit only supports loading and displaying luamodels!

+# How to get this software

+This software is provided as an [AppImage](https://github.com/ORB-HD/rbdl-toolkit/releases/tag/v1.0-appimage-beta).
+With this it should be possible to get it running on most linux distributions by simply downling and executing it.
+It may even be possible to run this on Windows by using the Linux Subsystem, though I have NOT tried this yet!

 # Build

 Use cmake to build and install, make sure to recursively clone the repository.